vendulasaresova/todo-app-frontend/README.md

 ### Backend API Configuration

 If the backend API is running on a different port or URL, ensure that the frontend is configured to communicate with the correct API endpoint.
-You can update the API URL inside your frontend codebase wherever the API calls are made.
+You can update the API URL inside your frontend codebase in _src/api/taskApi.ts_ file.

 ## Thanks for using the application!